4paradigm/OpenMLDB/docs/en/install_deploy.md

 #### 2 Modify the Configuration File: conf/standalone_nameserver.flags

-* Modify endpoint. endpoint is the deployment machine ip/domain name and port number separated by colons
+* Modify `endpoint`.
+The endpoint is the deployment machine ip/domain name and port number separated by colons.
-* The tablet configuration item needs to be configured with the address of the tablet that was started earlier
+* The `tablet` configuration item needs to be configured with the address of the tablet that was started earlier.

 ```
 --endpoint=172.27.128.33:6527
 --tablet=172.27.128.33:9527
 ```

-**Notice**: endpoint cannot use 0.0.0.0 and 127.0.0.1
+**Notice**: The endpoint cannot use 0.0.0.0 and 127.0.0.1.

 #### 3 Start the service